luxbyanka/my-snippets/README.md

 ### Useful when the Trash in macOS starts doing weird sh*t with deleted files

-Locate files that are locked.
+Locate files that are locked and then change their flags.
 First, do a `cd` and position yourself in the dir that you wish to check.

 ```shell
 cd "/Volumes/Seagate Backup Plus Drive/.Trashes/501/something/something"